Canadian-Wildlife-Federation/abfishpass/README.md

 Notes:
 *This algorithm does not contain any spike detection, so if there is an error in the DEM that causes a significant spike in the stream network this will significantly affect the results.
-* Nodes and verticies with no elevation values (NODATA), are ignored in the computation of the min/max values.
+* Nodes and vertices with no elevation values (NODATA), are ignored in the computation of the min/max values.

 1. Create a graph of the nodes in the stream network